NEW: Download the Jane mobile app!📱

 Botanical remedies for internal or topical use may be available at additional cost.

-Laurel is a BC Registered Acupuncturist, and certified Acupuncture Detoxification Specialist and ...
+Laurel is a BC Registered Acupuncturist, clinical Western herbalist, and scholar of Classical Chi...
 Read More